 Called Cows about Cambridge, this innovative project will be one of the largest mass-participation art events ever to be held in the city.
-Some 50 full-size Cow sculptures, each one individually designed by an artist and sponsored by a business, will form a trail of discovery across Cambridge from 30 March until 7 June 2020, encouraging local people to explore and enjoy their environment from an exciting new perspective.
+Some 50 full-size Cow sculptures, each one individually designed by an artist and sponsored by a business, will form a trail of discovery across Cambridge, encouraging local people to explore and enjoy their environment from an exciting new perspective.

 Udderly unique event